Ferris Bueller's Day Off: Follow-ups

 "But just for fun," said Ruck, "I used to think why don't they wait until Matthew and I are in our seventies and do Ferris Bueller Returns and have Cameron be in a nursing home.
 He doesn't really need to be there, but he just decided his life is over, so he committed himself to a nursing home.
 And Ferris comes and breaks him out.
 And they go to, like, a titty bar and all this ridiculous stuff happens.
 And then, at the end of the movie, Cameron dies."

-Spin-off
+Cancelled spin-off

 In August 2022, a spin-off film entitled Sam & Victor's Day Off was announced to be in development for the streaming service Paramount+.
 Taking place during the events of Ferris Bueller's Day Off and focusing on the two titular valets who took Cameron's father's 1961 Ferrari 250 GT California Spyder on a joy ride (originally portrayed in the film by Richard Edson and Larry "Flash" Jenkins), the film would be produced by Jon Hurwitz, Hayden Schlossberg, and Josh Heald, and written by Bill Posley.
+David Katzenberg was also attached to direct the film.
+However, following the merger of Skydance Media and Paramount Global, the project was scrapped in December 2025.